arxenix/better-shulkers/README.md

 This is a Minecraft mod for the Fabric Modloader, currently compatible with 1.16.2 and 1.16.3

-It adds several new features and enchantments to shulkerboxes to make them even more useful :)
+It adds several new features and enchantments to shulkerboxes to make them even more useful.

-Ideas blatantly taken from Xisumavoid's video https://www.youtube.com/watch?v=FMu8T8KriQY
+Ideas from Xisumavoid's video https://www.youtube.com/watch?v=FMu8T8KriQY

 # Current Features